swarnalee/website/content/authors/admin/_index.md

 image:
 ---
 My life is currently under construction (isn't it always though?).

-I am a Civil Engineering undergraduate student at NIT Silchar :mortar_board:.
-I am fascinated by the amazing new advancements taking place in hydrological sciences, climate science, earth systems, sustainability and use of efficient tools for understanding problems better and solving them.
+I am a final year Civil Engineering undergraduate student at NIT Silchar.
+I am fascinated by the recent advancements taking place at the intersection of natural sciences and technology.
+I am interested in learning and understanding more about the various earth processes including but not limited to hydrological sciences, climate science.
+I am more about STEAMED HAMS ([for more context](https://twitter.com/npseaver/status/1365462310463102983?s=20)) than just STEM.

-Currently, I am working with [Dr. Subhrajit Dutta](https://sites.google.com/view/rulab/home).

-Apart from academics, I enjoy reading books, running, spending time with my plants, music and reading about all the amazing science happening in various fields.
+These days I am exploring Earth Sciences and the various computational tools that are used in the field, learning German and also trying to read more books!

 :heart: ⇄ :city_sunrise: :running_woman: :books: :woman_technologist: [:headphones:](https://open.spotify.com/user/9t38sixnbl9chaatvb00luypo?si=7XDp661PQ6-zokVuW1bKAA) :world_map: [:city_sunset:](https://www.instagram.com/prettyskies.life/)

-Will be more than happy to connect! <a href="https://twitter.com/swarnaleem?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @swarnaleem</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <i class="fas fa-download"></i> [Download](/files/cv.pdf) my résumé.